Psychedelic rock in Australia and New Zealand: 1960s

+Later 20th century

-Other Australian classic rock bands later had moderate success within the realm.
-The Little River Band, whose 1979 hit "Cool Change" combined psychedelia with elements of pop, jazz, soft rock, and progressive rock.
-Midnight Oil began their career in the forays of new wave and post-punk, utilizing a style akin to Sgt.
-Pepper's Lonely Hearts Club Band and Diamond Dogs to create a droning final note on their 1981 record 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.
-Hoodoo Gurus incorporated science-fiction into their college rock concept albums and, to an extent, the droning distorted guitars utilized by AC/DC to incorporate and develop upon psychedelic themes.
-Through to the 1990s, Australian acts such as The Vines presented a new era of music, a fusion between the psychedelic pop of the 1960s and the more modern rock stylings of 1990s-era bands such as Nirvana and Pearl Jam.
+Other Australian classic rock bands later had moderate success within the genre.
+The Little River Band's 1979 hit "Cool Change" combined psychedelia with elements of pop, jazz, soft rock, and progressive rock.
+Midnight Oil began their career in the forays of new wave and post-punk, utilising a style akin to Sgt.
+Pepper's Lonely Hearts Club Band and Diamond Dogs to create their 1981 record 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.
+Hoodoo Gurus incorporated science-fiction into their college rock concept albums and, to an extent, the droning distorted guitars utilised by AC/DC to incorporate and develop upon psychedelic themes.
+Through to the 1990s, Australian acts such as the Vines presented a new era of music, a fusion between the psychedelic pop of the 1960s and the more modern rock stylings of 1990s-era bands such as Nirvana and Pearl Jam.